Nick-Gottschlich/bowling-api/README.md

 This is a bowling scoring REST API, written in Javascript using [express](https://expressjs.com/).
 It lets you keep track of bowling scores for multiple players on multiple lanes through "user-friendly" GET and POST requests.

 I did this a while back as a way to learn Javascript and RESTful API's and looking now let me tell you, this code ain't pretty.
+But it does work.

 ## To set up: